 These typically only occur at high doses (over three grams per day of EPA and DHA).
 Fortunately, this is lower than the typical dosage.
 In fact, half of the three hundred-plus studies reviewed in that Wang et al.’s article reported no adverse effects at all.

 Most studies on the clinical and health benefits of fish oil use between one and three grams of fish oil per day.
-The American Heart Association recommends people with cardiovascular disease consume one gram (1000 mg) of omega 3 fatty acids per day (7).
-For people who need to lower their blood triglycerides, larger doses of two to four grams (2000 to 4000 mg) per day can be used.
+The American Heart Association recommends people with previous heart attack or heart failure consume one gram (1000 mg) of omega 3 fatty acids per day (7).
+For people who need to lower their blood triglycerides, larger doses of two to four grams (2000 to 4000 mg) per day may be needed.
+Pregnancy and lactation needs are typically above 400mg per day.

-No recommendation is given for healthy people; they are simply encouraged to eat a diet rich in fish and healthy vegetable oils like flaxseed oil, canola oil, and soybean oil.
+No recommendation is given for healthy people; they are simply encouraged to eat a diet rich in fish and seafood and plant sources like flaxseed oil, canola oil, and walnuts.
 Regardless, if you are looking for a number to use as a guideline if you are healthy, one gram or 1000 mg per day is probably a good place to start.

-You may not need to take a fish oil supplement if you are healthy and you already eat oily fish on a regular basis.
+You may not need to take a fish oil supplement if you are healthy and you already eat oily fish at least two times a week.
 If not, start with one gram of omega 3 fatty acids per day.
-Make sure you check the label on your supplement; sometimes the omega 3 fatty acid content is far lower than the fish oil content.
+Make sure you check the label on your supplement; sometimes the omega 3 fatty acid content is far lower than the fish oil content and weight.